michelle-morin/tamagotchi/README.md

 ## Description

-_This application [deployed on Netflify](https://friendly-khorana-2b765f.netlify.com/) is a pokemon tamagotchi that allows a user to care for a pokemon.
+_This application is a pokemon tamagotchi that allows a user to care for a pokemon.
 The pokemon evolves if properly cared for, and potions/rare candies are periodically awarded to a user to help care for the pokemon._

+_This application is deployed on [Netlify](https://pokemon-tamagotchi.netlify.com/)._

 ## Specifications: